 Judge Audrey McKibbin Moran was elected to the bench without opposition and took office on January 1, 2023.

 She received her undergraduate degree, magna cum laude, from Syracuse University.
-She received her law degree from Duke University, where she was president of the student body and awarded the Outstanding Oral Advocate prize at graduation.
+She received her law degree from Duke University, where she was president of the student body and was awarded the Outstanding Oral Advocate prize at graduation.

 Judge Moran worked at the law firm of Mahoney Hadlow & Adams and then joined the State Attorney’s Office where she was appointed as its first female director.
 She worked as a civil rights attorney for many years and also served as a certified mediator handling a wide variety of civil cases.